WCA Logo Download

-You are authorized, as a subscriber-in-good-standing [subscriber], to display the WCA logo.
-Follow the link at the bottom of this page to get access to both High Resolution and Screen versions of the WCA logo for your use.
+You are authorized, as a member, to display the WCA logo.
+You follow the link at the bottom of this page to get access to both High Resolution and Screen versions of the WCA logo for your use.
 You will need a password to get in.
 The password changes from time to time.
 Email firstname.lastname@example.org if you need it.

 The effectiveness of our campaign depends on the consistent use of the WCA logo.
 On this page, we offer the brand mark and the WCA logo.

 Please help ensure that WCA makes a memorable impression by following our simple guidelines.

 We encourage you to rely on our national Office of Publications in reviewing your planned use of WCA’s art.
 E-mail your designs to Greg Heuer (email@example.com).

 DON’T alter or attempt to re-create any part of the art.
 If you are having problems with the downloaded art, email Greg Heuer or call 434-298-4650.

 DON’T add any other words or graphics to the art.

 DO use the downloaded slogan art to represent the slogan graphically.